calavera/chaseonsoftware.com/content/page/about.md

 ---
-title: About chaseadams.io
+title: About ChaseAdams.IO
 slug: about
 date: 2013-06-21
 backdrop: /img/chaseadamsio.png
 squeeze: true
 ---

-## Intentional input is the foundation to creating effective output in your life.
+## Intentional input is the foundation to creating effective output.

 [chaseadams.io][] is my outlet for sharing my growth journey, where I write about pursuing intentional growth personally, professionally and technically.